 A software trainer is responsible for conducting training and support for specific software.
 Software trainers are usually hired by developers or companies to promote their software to outside agencies.
 These trainers can also act as a client contact and must provide excellent customer service; they can also act as consultants to market software when required.

 A software trainer's primary responsibility is to train clients in person or via the Internet in a webinar or online chat.
 Other respon…Read more

 Software Trainer Job Listings

-Pay by Experience Level for Software Trainer
+What is the Pay by Experience Level for Software Trainers?

 Pay Difference by Location